Children and young people community mental health crisis services

 Supporting children and young people in mental health crisis

-Improving the experience and outcomes of children and young people who present with a mental health crisis is a national priority.
+Improving the experience and outcomes of children and young people in a mental health crisis for the NHS.

-The NHS Long Term Plan set out that all children and young people experiencing a mental health crisis must be able to access timely age-appropriate crisis care 24 hours a day, 7 days a week.
-This is achieved through a combination of access to urgent mental health helplines via NHS 111 ‘select mental health option’, crisis assessment, brief response, and intensive home treatment functions.
+All children and young people experiencing a mental health crisis should be able to access timely age-appropriate crisis care 24 hours a day, 7 days a week.
+A combination of access to urgent mental health helplines via NHS 111,, crisis assessment, brief response, and intensive home treatment functions should be offered.

-The crisis services developed in line with the NHS Long Term Plan ambition must, as a minimum, offer the functions and hours of operation outlined below, to all children and young people aged 0-18 years (up to 17 years and 364 days):
+Crisis services must, as a minimum, offer the functions and hours of operation outlined below, to all children and young people aged 0-18 years (up to 17 years and 364 days)

 Function Hours of operation